SharadaShehan/Airline_Reservation_System/README.md

     (venv) C:\...\Airline_Reservation_System\backend>
     ```

-4) Now you have to install the required python libraries.
-Then run this command.
+3) Now you have to install the required python libraries.
+Then run this command

     ```bash
     pip install -r requirements.txt
     ```

-5) Run this command to run the local server
+4) Run this command to run the Local Server

     ```bash
     python run.py
     ```

-6) If local server is running, it must show something similar to below.
+5) If Local Server is running, it must show something similar to below

     ```bash
     * Serving Flask app 'run'